saleor/saleor/docs/architecture/gdpr.rst

 A user account can be deleted from the dashboard, by a staff user.
 This action takes place immediately.

-From the storefront, user can request his account deletion from within his profile settings, in such case, a confirmation email will be sent to the email address associated with the account.
+From the storefront, a user can request his account deletion from within his profile settings, in such case, a confirmation email will be sent to the email address associated with the account.